-Step 1 - Choosing the Type of Insulation
+Choosing the Type of Insulation

 The most popular types of blown-in insulation include fiberglass and cellulose.
 Fiberglass insulation is manufactured from silica.
-The silica is melted and spun into a very fine fiber which looks like wool.
+The silica is melted and spun into a very fine fiber that looks like wool.

-Step 2 - Calculating Amount of Insulation
+Calculating Amount of Insulation

 Before buying the insulation, you need to determine how much insulation is required to fill the voids in your walls.
-Take advantage of the many insulation calculators available on manufacturer's websites.
+Take advantage of the many insulation calculators available on the manufacturer's websites.

-Cut a hole in the cavity wall to allow access and fit cardboard baffles all the way around the hole to prevent the filling from from protruding.
-A loose fill insulation machine will be required to complete the project.
+Cut a hole in the cavity wall to allow access and fit cardboard baffles all the way around the hole to prevent the filling from protruding.
+A loose-fill insulation machine will be required to complete the project.
 They run on electricity and are available for rent.

 Filling the Hole

-Fill the cavity using the loose blown insulation by loading the machine with the loose fill insulation, then switching the machine on.
+Fill the cavity using the loose-blown insulation by loading the machine with the loose-fill insulation, then switching the machine on.
 Every insulation machine works slightly differently, so read your user manual to find out how to use it.
 Most will have trigger controls, which make it easy to control the flow of blown insulation.